Shubh18s/python-project-setup/README.md

 - <list_of_packages> (Optional): A space-separated list of Python packages to install in your virtual environment.

-- <folder_path> (Optional): The location where to create project.
-Defaults to the parent directory oject clone.
-Can be relative path to Makefile location (eg. - ../).
-For windows, use forward slash notation (eg. C:/Users/singh/repos)
+- <folder_path> (Optional): The location where to create new project.
+Defaults to the parent directory of `python-project-setup` folder.
+User can provide relative path to Makefile location (eg. - ../).
+  Note: For windows using git bash, use forward slash notation (eg. C:/Users/singh/repos)

 #### Example:

-To create a project named nlp-chatbot and install spacy and transformers, run:
+To create a project named nlp-chatbot at location 'C:/Users/singh/repos'and install spacy and transformers using bash, run:

-  `make new-project PROJECT_NAME=nlp-chatbot PACKAGES="spacy transformers" LOCATION=".."`
+  `make new-project PROJECT_NAME=nlp-chatbot PACKAGES="spacy transformers" LOCATION="C:/Users/singh/repos"`

 3. The command will create the directory, set up the environment, and initialize a local Git repository with an initial commit.
 If the directory already exists, the script will abort to prevent overwriting.